neonnds/Elastic-Blog/README.md

 # Elastic-Blog
-A simple blog website using total.js and elastic-search.
+A simple blog website using total.js and couchbase.

 ## Releases